-A critical but relatively underexplored challenge in developing of mmWave electro-optic modulators is efficiently delivering the mmWave signal on to the chip.
+A critical but relatively underexplored challenge in developing mmWave electro-optic modulators is efficiently delivering the mmWave signal to the chip.
 Currently, most demonstrations rely on probe-based coupling methods, which become increasingly fragile, expensive, and difficult to scale at frequencies above a few tens of gigahertz.
-These methods experience significant attenuation of high-frequency signals due to decreasing skin depth (scaling with $\propto \sqrt{f_{mmW}}$~\cite{gallagher1987subpicosecond, keil1992high}).
-Both the electrical circuit delivering the mmWave signals to the photonic chip and RF circuit on the chip contribute to this loss.
-Another complication arises from increased radiative losses which scales as $\propto w^2 f_{mmW}^3$~\cite{keil1992high, martin2015artificial}, with $w$ being the distance between ground and signal electrodes.
-This scaling leads to elevated cross-talk at higher frequencies.
-Additionally, impedance matching between the coaxial cables, the RF probes, and the on-chip transmission line (typically 50 $\Omega$) presents a significant challenge in mmWave and THz regimes.
-We would note that the current mmWave delivery technology relies on rectangular waveguides to mitigate radiative and metallic loss.
-However, these waveguides are bulky and lack the necessary flexibility for practical application and integration.
+These methods suffer from significant attenuation of high-frequency signals (scaling with $\propto \sqrt{f_{mmW}}$~\cite{gallagher1987subpicosecond, keil1992high}), due to decreasing skin depth.
+Both the electrical circuit delivering the mmWave signals to the photonic chip and circuit on the chip contribute to this loss.
+Another complication arises from increased radiative loss of on-chip transmission line which scales as $\propto w^2 f_{mmW}^3$~\cite{keil1992high, martin2015artificial}, with $w$ being the distance between ground and signal electrodes.
+This radiative loss leads to elevated cross-talk at higher frequencies.
+Additionally, impedance matching between the coaxial cables, the probes, and the on-chip transmission line (typically 50 $\Omega$) presents a significant challenge in mmWave and terahertz frequency range.
+We note that the current mmWave delivery technology relies on rectangular waveguides to mitigate radiative and metallic loss.
+However, these waveguides are bulky and lack the necessary flexibility for integration.

 These challenges highlight the need for developing practical and low-loss techniques to enhance the efficiency of electro-optic modulation across the entire signal path.
-Transitioning from wired to wireless approaches offers a promising solution by transmitting millimeterwave signals through free space, thereby avoiding ohmic losses, and directly coupling them into the chip via large aperture, eliminating the need for complex interfaces.
-Previous demonstrations~\cite{salamin2015direct, zhu2025integrated, murata2021antenna, murata2020millimeter} have been restricted to a relatively narrow operational bandwidth.
+Transitioning from wired to wireless approaches offers a promising solution by transmitting millimeterwave signals through free space, thereby avoiding ohmic losses, and directly coupling them into the chip via large aperture antennas, eliminating the need for complex interfaces.
+Previous demonstrations of this approach~\cite{salamin2015direct, zhu2025integrated, murata2021antenna, murata2020millimeter} have been restricted to a relatively narrow operational bandwidth.